How to build your own ASP-based system?!: Multi-shot ASP solving

 For instance, the directive in the second line below

 is treated similar to the rule `\lstinline{d(X,k) :- c(X,k)}' during grounding, just that only the head atoms of the resulting ground instances are collected as inputs.
-Hence, adding the above lines to program \lstinline{chemistry.lp} and grounding subprograms~\lstinline{base} and~\lstinline{acid(42)} yields the external atoms~\lstinline{d(1,42)} and~\lstinline{d(2,42)}.
+Hence, adding the above lines to program \lstinline{chemistry.lp} and grounding both subprograms~\lstinline{base} and~\lstinline{acid(42)} yields the external atoms~\lstinline{d(1,42)} and~\lstinline{d(2,42)}.
 Thus, we furthermore obtain the ground rules~`\lstinline{e(1,42) :- d(1,42)}' and~`\lstinline{e(2,42) :- d(2,42)}'.

 Once grounded, the truth value of external atoms can be changed via \clingo's API (until the atoms become defined by corresponding rules or are released).
 By default, the initial truth value of external atoms is set to false.
-Then, for example, with \clingo's \python\ API, the call~\lstinline{ctl.assign_external(d(2,42),True)}\footnote{In order to construct atoms, symbolic terms, or function terms, respectively, the \clingo\ API function \lstinline{Function} has to be used.
-Hence, the expression \lstinline{d(2,42)} actually stands for \lstinline{Function("d", [2,42])}.} can be used to set the truth value of the external atom \lstinline{d(2,42)} to true.
+Then, for example, with \clingo's \python\ API, the call~\lstinline{ctl.assign_external(d(2,42),True)}\footnote{For constructing atoms, symbolic terms, or function terms, respectively, the \clingo\ API function \lstinline{Function} has to be used.
+Similarly, numeric terms are constructed using function \lstinline{Number}.
+Hence, the expression \lstinline{d(2,42)} actually stands for \lstinline{Function("d", [Number(2),Number(42)])}.} can be used to set the truth value of the external atom \lstinline{d(2,42)} to true.
 This can be used to activate and deactivate rules in logic programs.
 For instance, the rule `\lstinline{e(1,42) :- d(1,42)}' is ineffective because \lstinline{d(1,42)} is false by default.
-Hence, a subsequent \lstinline{solve} call yields the stable model consisting of atoms~\lstinline{a(1)}, \lstinline{a(2)}, \lstinline{c(1,42)}, \lstinline{c(2,42)}, \lstinline{d(2,42)}, and~\lstinline{e(d,42)}.
-One further interesting use case is to release an external atom.
+Hence, a subsequent \lstinline{solve} call yields the stable model consisting of atoms~\lstinline{a(1)}, \lstinline{a(2)}, \lstinline{c(1,42)}, \lstinline{c(2,42)}, \lstinline{d(2,42)}, and~\lstinline{e(2,42)}.
+One further interesting use case is to release external atoms.
 The call \lstinline{ctl.release_external(d(1,42))} removes the external atom and the rule `\lstinline{e(1,42) :- d(1,42)}' from the \lstinline{Control} object.

-\begin{remark} Module theory~\parencite{oikjan06a} is used to characterize the composition of ground subprograms during multi-shot solving.
+\begin{remark} Module theory~\cite{oikjan06a} is used to characterize the composition of ground subprograms during multi-shot solving.
 For this, each ground subprogram is associated with a module.
 Accordingly, the restrictions of module composition apply: First, no two subprograms may define the same atom.
 Second, loops cannot spread across subprograms.
-See~\parencite{gekakasc17a} for details.
+We refer to the paper by \citeANP{gekakasc17a}~\citeNN{gekakasc17a} for details.